-The appraisal process is an evaluation that leads to an opinion of value.
+An appraisal report is an estimation that concludes with an opinion of value.

-Some other reasons for obtaining an report include:
+Other reasons for purchasing an report include:

 To fight high property taxes.